miklevin/MikeLev.in/_posts/2022-04-29-removing-stopwords-from-jekyll-blog-urls.md

 ---
 date: 2022-04-29
 title: Removing Stopwords From Jekyll Blog URLs
-permalink: /blog/removing-stopwords-from-jekyll-blog-urls/
 headline: "15-Year Project Complete: Removing Stopwords from Jekyll Blog URLs"
 description: I recently completed a 15-year project, blogslicer, as part of my ELPGD (every little project gets done) mentality.
 I used Linux, Python, vim, and git to create the program, and now I'm incorporating a feature to remove stopwords from Jekyll blog URLs using the Python library, nltk.
 I'm writing code to create a blog post with a given title, slug, and path, which will generate a journal.md file with a table
 keywords: Linux, Python, vim, git, ELPGD, nltk, Stopwords, Jekyll, URLs, journal.md, table, contents, _posts, layout, title, categories, slug, blog.md, list
-categories: jekyll, python, vim, journal.md, git, linux
+categories: python, journal.md, linux, vim, git, urls, jekyll
+permalink: /blog/removing-stopwords-from-jekyll-blog-urls/
 layout: post
 ---

 Yesterday I got the must-have features of my blogslicer program done.
 It can be found in github as [blogslicer](https://github.com/miklevin/blogslicer/).
 This